Exmilitary

-Exmilitary, also known as Ex Military, is the debut mixtape by experimental hip hop group Death Grips.
-It was released for free on April 25, 2011, through the band's website.
+Exmilitary, also known as Ex Military, is the debut mixtape by American alternative hip-hop band Death Grips, released for free on April 25, 2011, through the band's website.

 Background

-The mixtape was released for free on April 25, 2011, through the group's official website, thirdworlds.net, and later appeared on the net label Grindcore Karaoke.
+The mixtape was released for free through Death Grips' official website, thirdworlds.net, on April 25, 2011.
+It later appeared on the net label Grindcore Karaoke.
 It was simultaneously released through iTunes.
 The track "Guillotine" was released through iTunes on August 3, 2011.
-"Guillotine" has become one of the band's most recognized songs, with more than fourteen million YouTube views on their music video as of October 28, 2022.
-Other tracks released as music videos include "Known for it", "Culture Shock", "Lord of the Game", "Spread Eagle Cross the Block", "Takyon (Death Yon)", and "Beware".
-According to Andy Morin, the cover art "[is a] photograph that one of our members carried in their wallet for roughly 10 years straight.
-It’s a power object."
-The photo was eventually identified as "Bearded Man at Oenpelli", taken by Douglass Baglin in 1968 for his book "The Dark Australians" by him and David R. Moore.
+"Guillotine" has become one of the band's most recognized songs.
+Other tracks released with music videos include "Known for it", "Culture Shock", "Lord of the Game", "Spread Eagle Cross the Block", "Takyon (Death Yon)", and "Beware".

+According to Andy Morin, the cover art is a photograph that an undisclosed Death Grips member "carried in their wallet for roughly 10 years straight [...] it's a power object".
+It was eventually identified as "Bearded Man at Oenpelli", a photo of an Aboriginal Australian man taken by Douglass Baglin in 1968 for his and David R. Moore's book The Dark Australians.

-The mixtape was later released exclusively through the band's website in vinyl, compact disc and cassette formats.
+Due to the samples used in Exmilitary not being cleared, the mixtape was later removed from streaming services and released exclusively through the band's website in vinyl, CD, and cassette formats.
+However, the single "Guillotine" remains on streaming services.

+On May 1, 2025, Exmilitary was reissued on vinyl by record label Ormolycka, who had also pressed the original cassette tapes for the band.
+The limited edition run featured a remix of "Guillotine" by Burqa Boyz as a bonus track.